What is digital identity?

 The #GoodID movement is a multi-sector coalition of privacy and security champions.
 These are individuals, businesses, and governments who believe in digital dignity, data protection, human-centered technologies, and quality identification programs.

 Through global dialogue, research, and advocacy between governments, technologists, civil society, and all sectors of business, the #GoodID movement is helping to inform policy, technology design, and practice in all regions.

 Everyone is welcome, especially those who do not typically engage in “digital identity” discussions.
 We need diverse perspectives from every sector of society to ensure the best solutions.

 What can I do?

-It’s now more important than ever for a diverse community of stakeholders to align on Good ID.
-As the pace of change accelerates, now is an incredible opportunity to build systems which have a positive impact on society in the decades to come.
+It’s more important than ever that a diverse community of stakeholders help inform and use the Good ID approach.
+As the pace of digital change accelerates, now is the time to build programs which have a positive impact in the decades to come.

 – Submit an article: pitch your perspective or expertise on what makes Good ID

 – Check out our Good ID messaging toolkit